-With more than three years of data, information, and feedback, assessing the impact of the legislation and identifying areas that will improve client safety, worker retention, and public faith is critical.
-We encourage a review of the legislation and its impacts on client safety and protection, as well as worker retention.
+With more than five years of data, information, and feedback, it is important to assess the impact of the legislation and identify areas of improvement that will improve client safety, worker retention, and public faith.
+We encourage a review of the legislation and its impacts upon client safety and protection, and worker retention.